Randomdistro/Spatial_Displacement_Theory/SDT/Papers/CMB_Cause_of_Gravitation_Journal_Submission.md

 ## Abstract

 We present a rigorous derivation of gravitational acceleration purely from the thermodynamic pressure of the Cosmic Microwave Background (CMB) acting upon a pressurized "spation" lattice.
-By modelling physical space not as a vacuum but as an incompressible, hyper-dense superfluid lattice (properties derived from Planck scale constraints), we demonstrate that gravitation is not a fundamental attractive force but a geometric pressure gradient effect caused by the displacement of the lattice by matter.
-We eliminate the need for the gravitational constant $G$ and mass $M$ as fundamental primitives, replacing them with geometric displacement volume $V_{\text{disp}}$ and lattice pressure $\Pi_0$.
+By modelling physical space not as a vacuum but as an incompressible, hyper-dense inviscid superfluid (properties derived from Planck scale constraints), we demonstrate that gravitation is not a fundamental attractive force but a geometric pressure gradient effect caused by the displacement of the superfluid by matter.
+Under such conditions we eliminate the need for the gravitational constant $G$ and mass $M$ as fundamental primitives, replacing them with geometric displacement volume $V_{\text{disp}}$ and lattice pressure $\Pi_0$.
 The derivation recovers Newtonian gravitation and General Relativistic effects (including Mercury's perihelion precession and light deflection) to observational precision, while simultaneously unifying the Coulomb force as a mutual occlusion effect of the same CMB pressure field.
 We show that the weakness of gravity compared to the Coulomb force arises from a screening factor $\xi \approx 10^{-9}$ due to the internal vortex structure of nucleons.
 This framework identifies the CMB boundary condition as the mechanical source of all gravitational acceleration.

 ---